vrm8601/Impacts-of-SLR-on-Coastal-Real-Estate/README.md

     https://coast.noaa.gov/slrdata/
 3. Results Comparison
    * USGS predictions
+Cleaned versions of the data used can be found in the Data folder in this repository for easy recall when using the code.

 ## Objectives
 This project aims to investigate the monetary impact of sea level rise on coast real estate in New Hanover County by pursuing the following objectives: